Range Rover review - MPG, CO2 and running costs

 Used car tests

-The Range Rover is an expensive car, with prices starting from a smidge over £84,000.
+The Range Rover is an expensive car, with prices starting from around £84,000.
 The all-singing, all-dancing SVAutobiography Dynamic is around £144,000, which puts it firmly in Bentley Bentayga territory.
 But, for those that like to be driven rather than getting behind the wheel themselves, there's the SVAutobiography Long Wheelbase model, priced at an eye-watering £179,715.

 Range Rovers are not cheap cars to insure, given the extensive use of aluminium (which is difficult to repair), the purchase prices and the level of equipment on board - plus the luxurious SUVs are known to be targets for car thieves.
 Insurance groups are therefore at the top of the scale, at group 50.